Google May use entity extractions, entity classes, entity properties, and Association Scores from Pages to Build Knowledge Graphs

 Systems and methods consistent with some embodiments may identify entities from documents, assign entity classes to them, and associate them with properties.
 The assigned classes and attributes may be based, at least in part, on the context in which the new entity appears, the entity classes of entities proximate to the new entity, relationships between entity classes, association scores, and other factors.
-Once assigned, these classes and attributes may be updated in real time as the system traverses additional documents and materials.
-The disclosed embodiments may then permit access to these entity and context models via search engines, which may improve the accuracy, efficiency, and relevance of search engines and/or searching routines.
+Once assigned, these classes and attributes may be updated in real-time as the system traverses additional documents and materials.
+The disclosed embodiments may then permit access to these entity and context models via search engines, improving the accuracy, efficiency, and relevance of search engines and/or searching routines.

-Parsing Documents to for Entity Extractions and Storing Information Regarding Entities
+Parsing Documents for Entity Extractions and Storing Information About Entities

 When the process finishes searching for new entity candidates, the system may determine whether any new entity candidates have been identified (step 410).
 If not, the process may end or otherwise continue to conduct processes consistent with the disclosed embodiments (step 412).
-If the system has found one or more new entity candidates, process may include determining whether the new entity candidate is in fact a new entity using processes consistent with those disclosed herein.
+If the system has found one or more new entity candidates, the process may determine whether the new entity candidate is a new entity using processes consistent with those disclosed herein.
 If so, the process may include determining one or more entity classes and/or attributes of the new entity (step 414).
 This procedure may take the form of any process consistent with the disclosed embodiments (see, e.g., the embodiment described in connection with FIG. 6).
-In some embodiments, this step may also include generating or determining one or more association scores corresponding to the identified classes and attributes.
-For example, the system may determine that new entity “John Doe” is likely an instance of a class “professor,” (which may be in turn a subclass of the classes “teacher” or “person,” etc,) and has birthdate “Sep.
+This step may also include generating or determining one or more association scores corresponding to the identified classes and attributes in some embodiments.
+For example, the system may determine that a new entity “John Doe” is likely an instance of a class “professor,” (which may be in turn a subclass of the classes “teacher” or “person,” etc.,) and has a birthdate “Sep.
 28, 1972.”
-Further, process may include generating association scores representing the degree of certainty the system associates with these relationships.
+Further, the process may include generating association scores representing the degree of certainty the system associates with these relationships.